abdullah-zia-22/FastAPI-Template/README.md

 * The latest code is pulled from the repository.
 * Latest code has changes in codebase.
 * Dockerfile is being build and run on port.
-* The pipeline opens port (added in secrets) on the EC2 instance and restarts Nginx to apply changes.
+* The pipeline opens port (added in secrets) on the EC2 instance.

 # Usage
 To use this CI/CD pipeline for your FastAPI application: